BP halts share buybacks and ramps up cost-cutting as profits slump

 The group said it was now targeting cost savings of 5.5 billion dollars to 6.5 billion dollars (£4.02 billion to £4.75 billion) by the end of next year, up from a previous target of up to 5 billion dollars (£3.65 billion).

-In a blow to investors, it said it was suspending its share buyback programme “to accelerate strengthening” of its balance sheet.
+In a blow to investors, it said it was suspending its share buyback programme “to accelerate strengthening” of its balance sheet, sending shares down 4% in morning trading on Tuesday.

 It comes after a year of turmoil for the oil major, which came under pressure from activist investor Elliott Investment Management and saw Murray Auchincloss step down as chief executive after less than two years in the role.